matheusbronca/studies/README.md

 # studies
-:book: 🧠 Study of technologies in general
+📖 🧠 Study of technologies in general